Leaders who aren’t assertive just aren’t as effective as they could be.

 HOW CAN LEADERSHIP COACHING HELP YOU BE AN ASSERTIVE LEADER?

 Fortunately, most leaders can become more assertive.
-Working with a Leadership Coach, a leader can:
+Working with a Leadership Coach (even when things are going well), a leader can:

-- Identify beliefs, cultural perspectives, attitudes, prior experiences, thinking, and habits that drive them to exhibit passive or aggressive behavior.
+- Identify beliefs, cultural perspectives, attitudes, prior experiences, thinking, and habits that drive them to exhibit passive or aggressive behavior, sometimes through the use of assessments.

 - Shift, mitigate, or break the factors that drive passive or aggressive behavior(s).